Interactive Investor

 Wireframes

 To start to visualise what the final result will look like, I mocked up some of the screens in a wireframe format.
 Doing this allows for the focus to be on the journey rather than the visuals.
-Here there is more of a mid-fidelity wireframe so to give users context when it was tested.
+This is more of a mid-fidelity wireframe so to give users context when it was tested.

 Results from testing